microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identitygovernance-groupbasedsubjectset.md

 ---
 title: "groupBasedSubjectSet resource type"
-description: "Specifies the group to define the subject that is the scope of a lifecycle workflow membershipChangeTrigger configuration."
+description: "Defines the group that is the scope of a lifecycle workflow membershipChangeTrigger configuration."
 author: "AlexFilipin"
 ms.localizationpriority: medium
 ms.subservice: "entra-id-governance"